GregBrimble/boilerplate-web-service/README.md

 # Boilerplate Web Service
 My bare minimum web service deployment

+## Dependencies
+* Python3.6
+* pip3

 ## Setup
 1. Clone this repository to wherever you want to deploy.
+2. `$ pip3 install virtualenv`
-2. Run `./setup.sh` to build dependencies into `venv`, and will set the `git remote upstream` to point to this repository.
+3. Run `./setup.sh` to build dependencies into `venv`, and will set the `git remote upstream` to point to this repository.
-3. Activate any of the features below.
+4. Activate any of the features below.

 ## Features